Rufus For Real

 this is a picture of a sushi bowls with pickled onions and radish, salmon, avocado and a green onion garnish with a side of spicy sriracho mayo

-• Choose your base.
-White rice, jasmine rice, sushi rice, or even rice noodles all work.
+• Choose your base — sushi rice, jasmine rice, cauliflower rice, or rice noodles all work well.

 this is a picture of a sushi bowls with pickled onions and radish, salmon, avocado and a green onion garnish with a side of spicy sriracho mayo